nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 * Microsoft Edge

 In Firefox, the images in Home and Quotes sections are stretched.
 The images in Work section are smaller than they should be.

+### Unfixed Bugs

+* The links in navbar menu when clicked don't stay underlined when user is in particular section.
+* When you user clicks on "Go to Home page" button in Thank You page, it brings they back to index.html page but the header is hidden and doesn't have a fixed position.
+It all goes back to how it should be only when the page is refreshed.

+### Fixed Bugs

+* I had a problem with h2 headings of my sections.
+They wouldn't show up once you clicked on the link in navbar menu.
+My groupmate Oleksiy Lazarenko helped with that by suggesting adding scroll-padding-top to the asterisk selector.

 ## Technologies Used